lowRISC/opentitan/doc/security/specs/attestation/_index.md

 It is used to attest ownership of the device, the BL0 configuration, as well as the Owner Identity key which is used as a root attestation key managed by the Silicon Owner.
-The attestation certificate is signed with the device’s Creator Identity key, forming an attestation chain to the Creator Identity certificate.
+The attestation certificate is signed with the device's Creator Identity key, forming an attestation chain to the Creator Identity certificate.

 A Silicon Owner can endorse the Owner Identity Certificate with its own intermediate CA key as soon as it takes ownership of the device.
-This way device attestation can be verified against the Silicon Owners’ PKI of choice.
+This way device attestation can be verified against the Silicon Owners' PKI of choice.

 ## Terminology